oscar066/FeynmanAI/README.md

-# FeynmanAi
+# FeynmanAI

-FeynmanAi is a powerful command-line tool that leverages the Retrieval-Augmented Generation (RAG) model to interact with local documents.
+FeynmanAI is a powerful command-line tool that leverages the Retrieval-Augmented Generation (RAG) model to interact with local documents.
 Whether you want to query your documents for specific information or quiz yourself on the contents, FeynmanAi offers an intuitive interface to get answers and enhance your understanding.

 ## Features